*This post may contain affiliate links. Please see my disclosure for more details!*

-- In a heatproof bowl, microwave the Dark Chocolate & Butter till melted – mine takes two minutes!
-Pour the Coffee Granules into 125ml Boiling Water and mix – add the coffee to the Chocolate/Butter mix and stir well till smooth!
+- In a heatproof bowl, microwave the dark chocolate & butter until melted – mine takes two minutes!
+Pour the coffee granules into 125ml boiling water and mix – add the coffee to the chocolate/butter mix and stir well until smooth!

 - Pour the mixture into the two tins and bake in the oven for 35-40 minutes (can take a little longer in some ovens) once baked leave to cool in the tin and remove afterwards, or leave for 10-15 minutes and cool on a wire rack for a softer cake.

 - With an electric mixer with the paddle attachment, beat the butter until its very smooth and supple (couple of minutes)